The Man Behind the Legend: Leonidas I of Sparta

 The Agiad Dynasty and Spartan Dual Kingship

-Leonidas was born around 540 BC (some sources suggest as early as 530 BC) into the Agiad dynasty, one of Sparta’s two simultaneously ruling royal families.
-This unique dual‑kingship system, virtually unknown elsewhere in Greece, had existed in Sparta for centuries and was believed to trace its origins to the legendary Heracleidae—descendants of the hero Heracles.
-Leonidas’s father was King Anaxandridas II, making him a prince by birthright, though he was not initially the expected heir.
-He had an older half‑brother, Cleomenes, and a younger full brother, Cleombrotus, creating a complex succession that would later shape his path to the throne.
+Leonidas was born around 540 BC into the Agiad dynasty, one of two royal houses that ruled Sparta simultaneously.
+This dual‑kingship system, almost unknown elsewhere in Greece, had existed for centuries and was believed to trace its origins to the Heracleidae—descendants of the hero Heracles.
+Leonidas’s father was King Anaxandridas II.
+His mother was, according to ancient sources, Anaxandridas’s second wife, which made Leonidas a younger half‑brother to Cleomenes and a full brother to Cleombrotus.

 The Agoge: Training for War